Program

 Modernising legacy systems is no longer optional, yet disruption carries real risks for essential services.
 This session explores practical approaches to legacy transformation, digital architecture redesign and institutional change, focusing on how governments can build agile, interoperable systems while maintaining continuity.

-• Giulio Quaggiotto, Innovation Advisor, Prime Ministers Office, UAE
+• Giulio Quaggiotto, Advisor, Prime Minister’s Office, United Arab Emirates

-• Leanne Cummings, Director Products and Services, Government Digital Service, United Kingdom
+Leanne Cummings, Director, Government Digital Service (GDS), United Kingdom

 09:55-10:45